OneTrueC/mr-maby/README.md

 # mr-maby
 nintendo please dont sue
 arrow keys to move

-left: left
+* left: left

-right: right
+* right: right

-up: jump
+* up: jump
+* down: ground pound?

+## Info
+This was the first game I ever made, its entirely in python, includes my own physics engine, and is completely unreadable.
+I retconned in a ground pound at some point.